arangodb/arangodb/Documentation/Books/Manual/Views/ArangoSearch/DetailedOverview.md

 * any of the directives from the section [View properties](#view-properties)

 ## View properties
+The following terminology from ArangoSearch architecture is used to understand view properties assignment of its type:<br/>
+The index consists of several independent segments and the index **segment** itself is meant to be treated as a standalone index. **Commit** is meant to be treated as the procedure of accumulating processed data creating new index segments. **Consolidation** is meant to be treated as the procedure of joining multiple index segments into a bigger one and removing garbage documents (e.g. deleted from a collection). **Cleanup** is meant to be treated as the procedure of removing unused segments after release of internal resources.

 * **cleanupIntervalStep** (_optional_; default: `10`; to disable use: `0`)<br/>
-  wait at least this many commits between removing unused files in the ArangoSearch data directory for the case where the consolidation policies merge segments often (i.e. a lot of commit+consolidate).
+  ArangoSearch waits at least this many commits between removing unused files in its data directory for the case where the consolidation policies merge segments often (i.e. a lot of commit+consolidate).
 A lower value will cause a lot of disk space to be wasted